Skip to content

 Conditional parameters

 • Parameters can depend on each other.
-For instance, when testing a crossover of moving averages, it makes no sense to test a fast window that has a bigger length than the slow window.
-By filtering such cases out, you only need to evaluate half as many parameter combinations.
+For example, when testing a crossover of moving averages, it makes no sense to test a fast window that is longer than the slow window.
+By filtering out such cases, you only need to evaluate about half as many parameter combinations.

 Test slow windows being longer than fast windows by at least 5